openshift/managed-cluster-config/README.md

 - oyaml: `pip install oyaml`

 # Selector Sync Set Configuration
 There is a limited configuration available at this time.
-The file `sss-config.yaml` contains configurations that apply to the current directly only and it supports the following features:
+The file `sss-config.yaml` contains configurations that apply to the current directory only and it supports the following features:

 * matchLabels (default: `{}`) - adds additional `matchLabels` conditions to the `clusterDeploymentSelector`
 * resourceApplyMode (default: `"Sync"`) - sets the `resourceApplyMode`